 Curiosity– A love of learning stems from children’s desire to want to find out more about the world in which we live, and our pupils are encouraged to understand the skills required to become responsible global citizens of the future

-Children are constantly challenged and encouraged to take ownership of their learning by challenging themselves, helping to make learning fulfilling and stimulating.
-Specialist teaching in art, languages, drama, music, swimming, ICT, sport and PE ensures that children receive the high standard of education across all areas of the curriculum and that excellent progress is made in every subject.
+Lessons are filled with opportunities to stretch and challenge children whereby they are encouraged to take ownership of their learning, helping to make learning fulfilling and stimulating.
+Specialist teaching in art, languages, drama, music, swimming, computing, Stuart (PSHEE), sport and PE ensures that children receive a high standard of education across all areas of the curriculum and that excellent progress is made in every subject.

-The English and maths curricula are designed to provide children with solid and secure foundations and then develop mastery of the skills they are taught to work at greater depth in every area.
+The English and Maths curricula are designed to provide children with a strong foundation of the core skills from which to build upon in order to develop mastery and to work at greater depth in every area.
 We feel it is essential that all learning is put into the context of real-world application in order to give pupils purpose and meaning behind their learning.
 Therefore, reading for pleasure, creative writing and problem solving are all crucial elements of our curriculum.

-History, Geography, and science are taught through the International Primary Curriculum from Reception to Year 6.
-This is an engaging, cross-curricular, thematic approach to learning that teaches children the knowledge, skills and understanding through a meaningful framework through immersive learning experiences.
+History, Geography, and science are taught through the International Primary Curriculum (IPC) from Year 1 to Year 6.
+This is an engaging, cross-curricular, thematic approach to learning.
+It teaches children fundamental knowledge, skills and understanding through a meaningful framework of all-encompassing, immersive learning experiences.
 Junior School pupils begin to recognise the independence and interdependence of history, geography, and science, which, in turn, enables them to make purposeful links and connections between different subject areas.
 Embedded within each unit is the development of international mindedness which allows children to develop their understanding of different cultural and global perspectives on current issues.

 All other lessons are taught by subject specialists, where children can really hone their skills and are exposed to high quality specialist teaching and expertise.
 As a Junior School within a whole-College setting, we are able to also benefit from the facilities, resources and skills of the Senior School staff and buildings, enabling us to make the most of extension and enrichment opportunities for those pupils who demonstrate an area of skill and talent.

-There is always an air of excitement in the Junior School with an array of specialist workshops and education visits that sit alongside and support the curriculum, and we always seek to explore new and innovative approaches to ensure that our Hecker curriculum suits the needs and interests of the individuals in each cohort, responding proactively to the learning we see in front of us in each lesson.
+There is always an air of excitement in the Junior School with an array of specialist workshops and educational visits that sit alongside and support the curriculum.
+We always seek to explore new and innovative educational approaches to ensure that our Hecker curriculum suits the needs and interests of the individuals in each cohort, responding proactively to the learning we see in front of us in each lesson.